 7. Pure whim?
 No, this performance is part of a larger project.
 As the 2011-13 Dennis M. Jones Distinguished Teaching Professor in the Humanities, I am working to create “Our Shakespeare: Renewing Connections.”
 The project aims to nurture our community’s re-discovery of the range, power, and wisdom of Shakespeare’s art.
 The project title alludes to the individualistic language of the internet (“My Cart,” “My Luther”) to suggest our common investment in the creation, appreciation, distribution, and adaptation of individual artists’ work.
 The word play in the subtitle suggests both that we can renew our connections, and that the connections themselves are renewing.
 In the words of the general Jones Professorship description, this project emphasizes that “the traditions of the humanities can speak clearly across boundaries of individual lives and of periods in history, and that preservation and examination of cultural traditions is an important part of our history.”

 8. Whew!
 And what might some of these opportunities be?
 This summer, forty-five faculty from Africana Studies, Art, Biology, Chemistry, Classics, Economics, Education, English, Environmental Studies, German, Library, Music, Paideia, Physics, Political Science, Philosophy, Religion, Social Work, Spanish, and Theatre/Dance participated in workshops discussing and seeing performances of 1 Henry IV and The Tempest.
 Maybe some of these profs will allude to Shakespeare in one of their classes or conferences this fall.
 There will be occasional Shakespeare film showings.
 On November 16, my class “Shakespeare Performed” will perform 1 Henry IV for the students in Paideia I and the whole campus community.
-And some faculty have included some Shakespeare in their syllabus this fall as a way of drawing on a cultural heritage that cuts across academic disciplines.
+Some faculty have even included some Shakespeare in their syllabus this fall as a way of drawing on a cultural heritage that cuts across academic disciplines.
 Watch Chips and other venues for information on more to come.
-Also see <http://www.luther.edu/english/ourshakespeare/>, which will soon include a calendar of events.
+Also see a calendar of events.

-9. The year 2011 is the 150th anniversary of Luther’s founding, but it is also the 447th anniversary of Shakespeare’s birth.
+9. 2011 was the 150th anniversary of Luther’s founding, but it is also the 447th anniversary of Shakespeare’s birth.

 (Reprinted from the Luther College Chips, September 8, 2011, p.
 9)

-To see photos of the Sounding the Sonnets Finale on December 9, 2011, click here.
+View images of the Sounding the Sonnets Finale from December 9, 2011.